Apple's earnings top analysts' forecasts, but year-over-year sales drop for third straight quarter

-Apple's eked out a slightly higher profit last quarter even though sales dipped during the period, a time during which the iPhone maker became the first publicly held U.S. company in to be valued at $3 trillion.
+Apple's eked out a slightly higher profit last quarter even though sales dipped during the period, a showing that may not be enough to sustain investor enthusiasm that recently made the iPhone maker the first publicly held U.S. company to be valued at $3 trillion.

-The results released Thursday covered April through June, the third consecutive quarter that Apple has posted a year-over-year decline in revenue.
+The results released Thursday covered April through June, the third consecutive quarter that the Cupertino, California, company has posted a year-over-year decline in revenue.
 That’s its longest stretch of falling sales in nearly seven years.

+Apple also indicated revenue for the current July through September quarter is expected to decline, despite the anticipated release of the next iPhone.
+The disappointing forecast, coupled with the lukewarm results for the past quarter, caused Apple's stock to fall 2% in Thursday's extended trading.

+If the shares behave similarly during Friday's regular trading session, it will push Apple's market value below the $3 trillion threshold it eclipsed in late June.

 The earnings were better than the $1.20 per share projected by analysts polled by FactSet Research, while revenue matched analyst forecasts.

-Note: This story has been corrected to reflect Apple's quarterly net income rose 2% from a year ago.
-An earlier version reported the profit was up by less than 1%.